Motorola Solutions Sharpens Focus on Safety and Security

-Motorola Solutions (https://www.MotorolaSolutions.com) proudly rang the opening bell at the New York Stock Exchange, celebrating its continued, purposeful transformation centered on safety and security.
-Yesterday, the company announced its new brand narrative, ‘Solving for safer,’ which highlights its sharpened focus on solving for safer communities, safer schools and safer businesses.
+Company building safety and security ecosystem to connect public safety agencies and enterprises to help protect people, property and placesNEW YORK, USA – EQS Newswire - 16 November 2023 - Motorola Solutions (www.MotorolaSolutions.com) proudly rang the opening bell at the New York Stock Exchange, celebrating its continued, purposeful transformation centered on safety and security.
+Yesterday, the company announced its new brand narrative, 'Solving for safer,' which highlights its sharpened focus on solving for safer communities, safer schools and safer businesses.

 "From our storied history, today we bridge to an even stronger future.
 Everyone is entitled to feel safe in their community, school and workplace, but that often isn't the reality," said Greg Brown, chairman and CEO of Motorola Solutions.
 "How Motorola Solutions is helping keep people, property and places safe is far more comprehensive than ever.
 While we recognize technology is not the only way to a safer future, it does play a vital role, and it's our purpose to make that technology the best it can be."